skylerpan/leetcode/0100.Same_Tree/README.md

-1. Travers two tree at the same time and compare their value.
+1. Traverse two tree at the same time and compare their value.
 2. Use pre-order traversal method: VLR (visiting -> left child -> right child).